na-na-hi/renget/archive/characterprovider.md

 ## Important: Why does a model reject roleplay?
 You've probably already noticed and argued about it.
 Some users get rejected from a model with the same JB/Prompts, even from seemingly SFW requests, and some can generate any NSFW possible.

 The reason is that the key holder uses the moderation endpoint to check whether the content complies with OpenAI's usage policies.
 You may compare it to the infamous CAI filter devil, but a more strict one.
-It simply recognizes your message as flagged and replies with an "apologize" template you can't even argue with.
+It simply recognizes your message as flagged and replies with an "apologize" template you can't even argue with, like this:

+`I am sorry, but I can't answer this request because it violates OpenAI's use case policies.`

 **There is nothing you can do about it** other than rely on luck to get a response from a key with no moderation, find some lucky prompt that manages to pass it by or try to delete any inappropriate directions from your JB ("Safe" JBs can help you but your messages still can trigger rejection).

+Please note that my prompts for GPT are made for the keys with no moderation, so they all have explicit directions that will most likely trigger the template response.
+Before setting up my prompt, check if it's possible to get any NSFW response on the proxy you have access to with a simple JB that explicitly makes AI write sexual stuff.

 You can know more from the [OpenAI Docs - Moderation](https://platform.openai.com/docs/guides/moderation/quickstart).

-On the other hand, it seems that Anthropic doesn't have such a tool, sothey use ['Harmlessness screens'](https://docs.anthropic.com/claude/docs/content-moderation) - prompt injections as the last message in chat.
-To bypass them, you can't use a simple prompt like [this one](#dealing-with-a-pozzed-key).
+On the other hand, it seems that Anthropic doesn't have such a tool; instead, they use ['Harmlessness screens'](https://docs.anthropic.com/claude/docs/content-moderation) - prompt injections as the last message in chat.
+To bypass them, you **can** just use a simple prompt like [this one](#dealing-with-a-pozzed-key).

 ![](https://files.catbox.moe/3uyyd9.png)
 *(Image: A screenshot from OpenAI Docs.)*